 The Health Insurance Portability and Accountability Act (HIPAA) is a U.S. law that mandates that every (U.S.) individual’s PHI must be safeguarded to assure its confidentiality, integrity, and availability.

-- Media used to store ePHI, such as personal computers, mobile devices, external portable hard drives, removable storage devices; and
+- Media used to store ePHI, such as personal computers, mobile devices, external portable hard drives, removable storage devices, and

-In general, the HIPAA Security Rule requires healthcare providers and covered entities to protect their patients’ ePHI with appropriate physical, technical, and administrative safeguards.
+The HIPAA Security Rule requires healthcare providers and covered entities to protect their patients’ ePHI with appropriate physical, technical, and administrative safeguards.

 Cybersecurity Best Practices to Protect PHI